 Start with your overall vision.
 Then, break it down into small bite-sized milestones that you can accomplish.
 Review monthly and set new money goals once you accomplish previous ones.

 Which Financial Goal Examples will you Start With?

 Throughout this post, we reiterated this concept.
 But, it is SO important that it is worth repeating again…

-From the top financials goals, what is your next priority?
+From the top financial goals, what is your next priority?

 Personal finances are a long term game.
 You must assemble building blocks to slowly climb one step at a time.

-Comment below on what you current financial goal is.
+Comment below on what your current financial goal is.